 A lawyer by training, Burwell's thorough knowledge of the laws that helped create rail-trails and his understanding of the role of the courts in advancing the development of rail-trails was key to the organization’s success.

 “David had a genius for finding the right people with the right talents to advance his vision, and that included partnering with Charles Montange, one of RTC’s founding board members and RTC’s first general counsel.
 As a result of David’s leadership, RTC became the only organization that regularly goes to court to defend and protect trails,” said Andrea Ferster, RTC’s general counsel.

 Burwell’s later professional credits include leadership roles with the National Research Council Transportation and Sustainability Committee and the Energy and Climate Program at the Carnegie Endowment for International Peace.

 David Burwell's vision and hard work were pivotal in the growth of the rail-trail movement.
 His mother, Barbara Burwell—an excellent trail advocacy role model to David—championed the creation of the Shining Sea Bikeway, a 10.7-mile rail-trail that runs from the ferry docks in Woods Hole to North Falmouth, Massachusetts.
 Barbara’s work on the Shining Sea Bikeway predated RTC and introduced David to the rail-trail concept, ultimately serving as the inspiration for his work.
 In 2011, RTC honored David and Barbara with Doppelt Family Rail-Trail Champions Awards for their significant roles in helping to build and grow America’s now-thriving rail-trail movement.

-Burwell is survived by his wife, Irini, son, Vitaly Ovchinnikov and his wife, Elyse Beaulieu, two granddaughters, and his brother, Brian Burwell.
+Burwell is survived by his wife, Irene, son, Vitaly Ovchinnikov and Vitaly's wife, Elyse Beaulieu, two granddaughters, and his brother, Brian Burwell.